 One solution to this can be to take out a serious of smaller lifetime mortgages, so that compound interest isn’t payable on the whole sum for the entire mortgage term.

 As an alternative to a lifetime mortgage, there is another equity release product called home reversion.
 This involves selling a share of your house to the provider, while guaranteeing your right to live in the property until it is sold.
 This does however carry the risk that when the property is eventually sold, the people that stand to benefit from the remaining share could miss out on the benefit of any future rise in house prices.

 What other options are available?

-The obvious alternative to equity release is to downsize your property.
+The obvious alternative to equity release is to downsize your property, which is also a popular option for empty nesters.
 This allows you to benefit from the full value of your home when it is sold.
 However, experts recommend that you need a minimum amount of equity (the proportion of your home’s value that you actually own mortgage-free) for downsizing to be worthwhile.
 Nick Morrey, mortgage and protection consultant at John Charcol, gives the example of someone with a house valued at £600k value who has a £200k mortgage. ‘[They] can release £400k equity, which is feasible for a two bed house in London.
 However, a £180k house in Sheffield with a £125k mortgage outstanding means the homeowner can only release £55k equity.’
 In short, if there isn’t much excess money left over after buying a smaller home, downsizing won’t be a practical option.

 Equity release looks set to grow in popularity as the cost of care and retirement continues to rise.
 As with any financial decision, it is always important to speak to an independent adviser to assess your options and work out which is best for you.